 The following are essential requirements for effective scalping execution:

-- Precise Trading Plan: Defining entry points, exit points, take-profit, and stop-loss before entering a trade;
+- Precise Definition of a Trading Plan: Determining entry points, exit strategy, take-profit, and stop-loss levels before executing a trade;

 - Using Fast and Advanced Platforms: Selecting trading tools with fast order execution, such as Metatrader 5, Metatrader 4, and TradingView;